 There are several ways to apply VLOOKUP or vertical lookup in Microsoft Excel to return data based on multiple matches.
 In this article, you’ll get to know all possible approaches to activate VLOOKUP and extract all available data with proper illustrations.

-7 Ways to VLOOKUP and Return All Matches in Excel
+VLOOKUP Return All Matches in Excel: 7 Ways

 1. VLOOKUP and Return Multiple Matches in a Column